Wilder nature - richer experiences

 - Make room for lizzards and frogs by creating a pile of rocks.

 - Welcome the insects by putting up an insect hotel.

 - Leave the old trees and branches and let them becomes homes for insects and birds

-- Make a pile of branches, and hopefully the porcupine will move in.
+- Make a pile of branches, and hopefully the hedgehog will move in.

 The possibilities are endless, and is only limited by our imagination.